diazrenata/feasible-forest/README.md

 own codebase.
 If you would like to use this code or have questions about the workflow modeled here, RMD is more than happy to chat via GitHub issues.

+For the intrepid:

+`obs_to_forest_z` calculates the Z score of an observed Hill number (q=1) to the expectations from a feasible set.

+`obs_to_norm_p` calculates a p value for the null hypothesis of an observed Hill number coming from the normal distribution of hill numbers for the corresponding feasible set.

+These functions are probably most accurate for S and N within the range sampled by the training values (i.e. ballpark S from 3-200, N from 50-20000).